Does high blood pressure cause angina?

 Can high blood pressure lead to angina?

-As blood pressure increases, the heart must work harder to pump blood to different parts of the body against this pressure.
+As blood pressure increases, the heart works harder to pump blood to different parts of the body against this pressure.
 High blood pressure also damages arteries causing atherosclerosis and narrowing.
 The combination of the increased requirement of oxygen (demand) and decrease in supply due to narrowed arteries results in a net lack of oxygen causing angina.

 Disclaimer: Medical Science is an ever evolving field.
 We strive to keep this page updated.
 In case you notice any discrepancy in the content, please inform us at [email protected].
 You can futher read our Correction Policy here.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on or accessed through this website or it's social media channels.
 Read our Full Disclaimer Here for further information.